iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 Control Trajectory
 ++++++++++++++++++++++++

-All Vertiq servo modules' trajectory control is a method of position planning to provide a predetermined path from position A to B over a period of time.
+All Vertiq servo modules support trajectory control, a method of position planning to provide a predetermined path from position A to B over a period of time.
 All paths are generated in order to create minimum jerk trajectories.
 Trajectories are calculated based on the quintic function
 :math:`x(t) =  a_0 + a_1t + a_2t^2+a_3t^3+a_4t^4+a_5t^5` in which the *a* constants are calculated based on the module's starting and ending time,
 displacement, velocity, and acceleration.